Accessible Voting for Persons with Disabilities

 - Vote on a touch screen or other accessible marking device at the polls.
 Voting on a touch screen allows you to vote with little or no assistance and in secret.
 Federal and state laws require at least one accessible voting system to be in each polling place.
 Florida has certified accessible voting systems for use by persons with disabilities.
 The systems meet at least 12 major categories of accessibility standards.
 See section 301(a)(3) of the Help America Vote Act (Public Law 107-252) and section 101.56062, Florida Statutes.

-- Vote absentee from the comfort of your home.
+- Vote-by-mail from the comfort of your home.
 In addition, you can have anyone of, other than your employer, agent of your employer or an officer or agent of your union, mark the choices for you or have the person assist you in marking your choices on the ballot.
 See section 101.661, Florida Statutes.

 - Participate in supervised voting, if made available at your assisted living or nursing home facility.
 See section 101.655, Florida Statutes.
-You can also request that your absentee ballot be sent to you there.
+You can also request that your vote-by-mail ballot be sent to you there.

 Contact your county Supervisor of Elections for more information about these options.